Therapy for Trauma in NYC

 Causes of Trauma

-That could mean it happened to you or you saw it happen to somebody else.
-That could mean it happened once or it happened every day.
-That could mean it was a profound life-changing event, or it slipped under the radar for months until it suddenly popped up again.
+It could have happened to you or you could have seen it happen to somebody else.
+It might have happened once or maybe it happened every day.
+It could have been a profound life-altering event, or it could have slipped under the radar for months until it suddenly popped up again.

-First responders, medical professionals, high-pressure careers that expose you to relentless stress.
+First responders, medical professionals, or high-pressure careers that expose you to relentless stress.

 Accidents & Violence